Lancia Trikappa

 The Lancia Trikappa is an automobile produced by Lancia between 1922 and 1925.
-It was a luxury car, the flagship of Lancia's production.
+It was a luxury car, offered as the flagship of Lancia's production.
 The Trikappa 4.5-litre V8 is notable as the first of Lancia's narrow V engines, a distinguishing feature the manufacturer only abandoned in the 1970s.
 The car was offered as a bare rolling chassis, as torpedo or 6-seater coupé de ville.
 In total 847 were manufactured.

 Lancia had been experimenting with V engines since the First World War, even showcasing a chassis with a narrow V 12-cylinder engine at the 1919 Paris Motor Show.
 In the end V12 engined cars were estimated to be too expensive to produce and a V8 was used instead.